ollipal/botafar/docs/source/basics.md

 In addition to the regular state callbacks, all controls have a special callback `on_any` that triggers on all state changes, and **requires** an event parameter.
 In many cases this allows making more readable code.

+If you do not register other callbacks, you might need to specify `orientation=`, "vertical" or "horizontal", parameter for Slider or `diagonals=`, True or False, parameter for Joystick to choose the type of control.

 ```python
 TANK_MOTOR_SPEEDS = {
     "on_center":     ( 0.0, 0.0)